In December 2017, the government announced that police funding is set to ‘increase by £450 million in 2018’.

 That’s according to estimates compiled by the National Audit Office.
 Overall funding fell by 18%, taking inflation into account.
 That compares to a 31% increase in funding between 2000/01 and 2010/11.

 That 18% isn’t what the government itself has cut from the budget.
-Direct government funding has fallen by 25% over the same period, which is what David Dimbleby is referring to.
+Direct government funding has fallen by 25% over the same period.
 Most of the police budget comes from central government, but forces can also raise money locally via council taxes and this pot increased slightly over the period.
 That’s why, overall, it’s an 18% loss of funding.

 This varies a lot locally.
 That 18% average ranges from a 12% fall in Surrey police force to a 23% fall in Northumbria.
 This is mainly because some forces, like Northumbria, rely more heavily on government grants and don’t raise as much locally.
 Surrey, by contrast, was the only police force last year to raise more money locally than it got from the government.